 They also have the potential for use in patient care settings or laboratories to identify cancer in tissue samples from people with suspected cancers.

-Dogs’ abilities may also help with developing machines that can reliably detect odor signatures from cancer, such as electronic noses.
+Dogs’ abilities may also help with developing machines that can reliably detect odor signatures from cancer,

 Canine cancer detection is a simple, noninvasive procedure with potentially fewer side effects for people.
 However, further investigation is necessary to validate this method for use in clinical practice.